Dear Home Ec 101,

-Dirt is sharp and pointy and everyone else stinks at wiping their shoes.
-You, of course, are perfect in every way and don’t track in a speck of sand or grit.
+Dirt is sharp and pointy, and everyone else stinks at wiping their shoes.
+Of course, you are perfect in every way and don’t track in a speck of sand or grit.
 All those other people?
-Well, the sharp bits of dirt they bring in on their shoes and feet cut the fiber of the carpet, a nick here, a nick there adds up over time.
+Well, the sharp bits of dirt they bring in on their shoes and feet cut the fiber of the carpet.
+A nick here, a nick there adds up over time.

-And finally we’re back to our good friend, the dust mite.
-We’ve talked about dust mites in the past, just remember that the skin cells you -and every other living creature in your home- shed drift through the air and lands as part of that layer of dust that eventually coats everything.
+And finally, we’re back to our good friend, the dust mite.
+We’ve talked about dust mites in the past.
+Remember that the skin cells you -and every other living creature in your home- shed drift through the air and land as part of that layer of dust that eventually coats everything.
 Vacuuming helps keep that layer of dust from sifting down through the carpet and into the padding where dust mites believe they have died and gone to heaven.

 So, do you have to vacuum as often as carpet manufacturers suggest?
 Nope.
 You don’t have to.
 You’re an adult and can make your own decisions.